 This understanding of social, economic and environmental needs should consider place not only from the perspective of immediate community needs but also taking into account the needs of the city as a whole and the wider environment.
-The indicator list provided in the Indicator building block of the Framework provides a guide to the range of different benefits that nature-based solutions can deliver.
+The indicator list provided in the Indicator element of the Framework provides a guide to the range of different benefits that naturebased solutions can deliver.